ucsdwcsng/wiros_processing_node/README.md

 # CSI tools

 This node provides utilities for calculating Angle-of-Arrival (AoA) from input CSI messages.

+< Go back to the [index page](https://github.com/ucsdwcsng/WiROS)

 Two scripts are provided which use these tools:

 - `aoa_node.py` is a ROS node that takes in input CSI and publishes resulting AoA to a topic, as well as optionally publishing images of AoA profiles and plots of the channel.